-Figure K-1 and Figure K-2 show the 10 and 30 year debt and interest forecast costs respectively.
-Debt and interest costs associated with the wastewater activity decline from \$40m to \$16m over 10 years.
-The longer term forecast is based on a continuation of the ten year debt level for the foreseeable future.
+Figure K-1 shows the 10 year debt and interest forecast costs.
+Debt and interest costs associated with the wastewater activity decline from \$43m to \$19m over 10 years.

 Figure K-1: Ten Year Annual Debt and Interest Cost Forecast